justoy/llm-rotator/README.md

-# LLM Proxy with API Key Rotation (Round-Robin) and Web UI
+# LLM Proxy with API Key Rotation and Web UI

 A FastAPI-based proxy server that forwards chat requests to OpenAI, Anthropic, Gemini, Deepseek, Grok, or other LLM providers.
-It automatically rotates API keys using a round-robin strategy.
+It automatically rotates API keys.
 API keys are managed via environment variable (with .env file support) and can be viewed/edited in-memory via the web UI.

+This is useful when you have multiple LLM API keys with free tier.
+You don't need to manually change API key or model anymore.

 ## Features

 - **Multiple Providers:** Supports OpenAI, Anthropic, Gemini, Deepseek, and Grok out of the box.
-- **Round-Robin Rotation:** Automatically rotates API keys for each model using a round-robin strategy.
+- **API Key Rotation:** Automatically rotates API keys.
+- **Cross-Model Call:** You can specify multiple models in one request, e.g., `"model": "gpt-4o,claude-3-7-sonnet-latest"`,  and the proxy will auto select a model and its API key.
 - **Web UI for API Key Management:** Add, update, and delete API keys using a browser-based interface (changes are in-memory only).
 - **Environment-Based Configuration:** API keys are supplied via the `LLM_KEYS` environment variable, which can be set in a `.env` file.
 - **Lightweight Proxy:** Built with FastAPI for high performance and easy integration.